The Brooklyn Community Centre is closed until further notice because of Covid-19.

 Brooklyn is a vibrant suburb located just south of the Central Business District in Wellington, New Zealand’s capital city.
 It is named after the New York borough, and has many streets named after American presidents, plus its own Central Park.

-Brooklyn’s shopping area is mainly on Cleveland Street, and includes a cinema, library, cafes, two medical centres, two bars, and various shops.
-Brooklyn has primary schools, parks, and of course the community centre.
-It can be reached on the number 7 and 8 buses, or a quick drive or vigorous walk up Brooklyn Hill from the central city.
-South of Brooklyn, Ohiro Road descends through a bush-clad valley to Owhiro Bay.
+Brooklyn’s shopping area is mainly on Cleveland Street and includes the Penthouse Cinema, Brooklyn Library, cafes, two medical centres and a variety of shops.
+Brooklyn has primary schools, parks and the Brooklyn Community Centre on Harrison Street.
+It can be reached via the number 7 bus to Kingston and the number 17 and 17e buses to Kowhai Park, or a quick drive or vigorous walk up Brooklyn Hill from the central city.
+South of Brooklyn, Ohiro Road descends through a bush-clad valley to Happy Valley and Owhiro Bay.

-Brooklyn has a huge range of community groups, including sports clubs, environmental groups, children’s and youth groups, and church groups.
+Brooklyn has a large range of community groups, including sports clubs, environmental groups, children’s and youth groups, and church groups.

 Central Park runs down Brooklyn Hill from the top of Brooklyn Road to the city, and is a popular route for people walking or jogging to work in the city.
 The park has an adventure playground with sections for older and younger children.
 On the edge of the park is the Renouf Tennis Centre, Wellington’s main tennis venue.
 During World War II, Central Park was a camp for American servicemen.